Affiliate links on SoundGuys may earn us a commission. Learn more.

 If an album was originally recorded digitally, having it on vinyl doesn't make it sound inherently better.

 With vinyl records, you get a physical relationship with music.
 Sometimes that means slowing down and paying better attention so maybe you notice things you wouldn’t otherwise, because you have to get up to flip over the record, or you need to lift the tonearm to skip a song you don’t like.
-To many, these are inconveniences—frankly, they are for me as well, and I love vinyl—but the invocation of the body in these interactions with vinyl records grounds the ephemeral nature of music in the physical world.
+To many, these are inconveniences, and they sort of are.
 The occasional pop or hiss from bargain bin records is charming, but you can’t really argue it’s better sound quality when it’s clearly degraded.
 Some records haven’t ever made it to a digital format, and that’s often reason enough to invest in a turntable with dedicated speakers.